runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 ```

 Roughly, we see that the ambiguity is between an `if` with an `else` or an `if`
 without an `else`.
-Siknce we want to pick the first parse, we can tell K to
+Since we want to pick the first parse, we can tell K to
 "avoid" the second parse with the `avoid` attribute.
 Consider the following
 modified definition (`lesson-03-j.k`):